Polito-SE2-Team14/HikeTracker/Retrospective/retrospective4.md

 - Total points committed vs. done
     - 21 points committed, 21 points done
 - Nr of hours planned vs. spent (as a team)
-    -  hours estimated,  hours spent
+    - 61 hours estimated, 56 hours 47 minutes spent

 **Remember**a story is done ONLY if it fits the Definition of Done: